aeadedoyin/lorem-picsum-photos-snippets/README.md

 Visual studio code snippets extension for [Lorem Picsum](https://picsum.photos/).

-- Quick way to create an `img` tag with `src` attribute target to a Lorem Picsum photo in HTML files.
+- Quick way to create an `img` tag with `src` attribute target to a Lorem Picsum photo in HTML files by typing `picsum`.
-- Support snippets for CSS background image with Lorem Picsum photos in CSS file.
+- Support snippets for CSS background image with Lorem Picsum photos in CSS file by typing `picsum`.
+- Support snippets for requesting image list of picsum photos in JavaScript file by typing `picsum.xhrHttpRequest` or `picsum.axiosHttpRequest`.

 ## Usage